Helmholtz-HiRSE/helmholtz-hirse.github.io/_events/2025_06_13-rsehpcatisc.md

 In addition, we foresee a part where open questions to the audience will be posed, helping everyone to add their thoughts to this event.

 Topics include, but are not limited to:
--​ User’s perspective: How do users experience the existing solutions?
+- User’s perspective: How do users experience the existing solutions?
 Is there something missing, from technological solutions to convenience?
--​ Operations’ perspective: What does it take for hosting sites to start and to maintain an CI/CB infrastructure?
+- Operations’ perspective: What does it take for hosting sites to start and to maintain an CI/CB infrastructure?
 What are benefits, what are burdens?
--​ Success stories and scary tales: where did CI/CB help to identify problems?
+- Success stories and scary tales: where did CI/CB help to identify problems?
 Where could it have helped?
 And what did hinder the adaptation of CI/CB?
--​ Past, present, future: what are lessons learned and what does a wishlist look like?
+- Past, present, future: what are lessons learned and what does a wishlist look like?

 The RSEHPC@ISC25 will be held in-person on 13th June 2025 in Hamburg.

 ### Contribution submissions:
-To present a lightning talks at RSEHPC@ISC25 use the form below.
+To present a lightning talks at RSEHPC@ISC25 use this [submission form](https://forms.gle/4QP9GNPU2jncTuHa9).
 RSEHPC@ISC25 will emphasise an open and inclusive atmosphere and we encourage proposals from a diverse range of areas and backgrounds.

 The deadline for submissions is 28 Feb 2025.

 ### Organising committee:

 - René Caspart (Karlsruhe Institute of Technology)
 - Robert Speck (Forschungszentrum Juelich)
 - Stefanie Reuter (ECMWF)